dov/r36s-programming/README.md

 * `/etc/emulationstation/es_systems.cfg` - This file contains a list of our "emulators".
 We will add a new system "native" to this file.
 * `/etc/emulationstation/themes/es-theme-nes-box/` - Contains themes for the various emulators.
 We want to add a theme for our "native" system.
 If you are using another theme, you will want to modify the destination.

-To simplify this, enter the `scripts` sub directery of this repository and run the script `install-native-emulator.sh` as follows:
+To simplify this, enter the `scripts` sub directery of this repository and run the script `install-native-emulator.py` as follows:

 ```
 cd ~/git/r36-programming/scripts